USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial2.md

 source activate qiime2-2018.6
 ```

-Install ITSxpress using Bioconda and Q2-itsxpress using pip.
-Be sure to install ITSxpress and Q2-itsxpress in the QIIME 2 environment, meaning you ran the step above first.
+Install itsxpress using Bioconda and Q2-itsxpress using pip.
+Be sure to install itsxpress and Q2-itsxpress in the QIIME 2 environment, meaning you ran the step above first.

 ```
 conda config --add channels bioconda